 While drug use - including injecting drug use - is present in UAE, the magnitude of the problem is unknown.
 A UNODC-supported study among drug users was conducted recently, but results are not yet available.
 Information on drug use is mainly available from police reports and drug treatment facilities, such as the National Rehabilitation Centre (NRC) in Abu Dhabi, which is currently the only dedicated centre for drug users in UAE.
-However, these institutions only see a small proportion of (injecting) drug users, and cannot provide a comprehensive overview of the drug problem in the country: in the 7-year period of 2002-2009, only 300-400 patients were seen at the NRC, while this number grew to 800 in the 3-year period of 2009-2012.
+However, these institutions only see a small proportion of (injecting) drug users, and cannot provide a comprehensive overview of the drug problem in the country.